-Garlic is one of those superfoods that has so many health giving benefits that there is no excuse not to consume it at every opportunity.
-Slow roasted garlic is milder and sweeter than raw garlic, but still has all the nutritional benefits.
+Garlic is one of those superfoods with so many health-giving benefits that there is no excuse not to consume it at every opportunity.
+This slow-roasted garlic recipe results in garlic that is milder and sweeter than raw garlic but still has all the nutritional benefits.

-Raw garlic is great, except for one small thing – the odor it can impart to our breath and body.
+Raw garlic is great, except for one small thing – the odour it can impart to our breath and body.
 Slow roasting garlic makes it so much milder and sweeter – virtually eliminating that one reason not to consume it.
 Plus, it is delicious.
 Black garlic takes this much further and slow roasts the garlic at a much lower temperature for much longer.
-If you can find black garlic, give it a try.
+If you can find black garlic (Amazon), give it a try.

 To prepare slow roasted garlic, I do the following…

 - Cut off the top of the garlic heads, exposing some of each of the cloves.

 - Place each head on a square of foil large enough to wrap it.